 Today the Midwest Shrine Association has fifteen member Shrine Chapters from the States of Iowa, Minnesota, North and South Dakota, Wisconsin and Michigan as well as chapters from the Canadian Providence of Saskatchewan and Manitoba.
 These fifteen chapters have a combined membership of about 14,000 Shriners.

 The Midwest Shrine Association holds two major functions each year.
 The winter session, held each February, is a business meeting (a stag event) for executive officers, committee heads, and association units.
 The Summer conference is open to all Shriners and their families which includes a variety of social events, all-Shriner parades, and Unit competitions.
 All MSA Shriners are invited to attend.
 In recent years attendance has averaged 2000 to 2500, of which two-thirds are Shriners and the balance Shriners Ladies.
-A different Shrine Center hosts these meeting each year.
+A different Shrine Center hosts these meetings each year.